bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 Even with this kind of approach you can build something like I share some of the keys with the tower because I'm only running that tower for myself And then now the tower doesn't have to notify me.
 Now the tower actually has sign potential.
 So I'm splitting like the watching with this part.
-And for me, the tower has like propagation key material so it can like sign some of the stuff.
+And for me, the tower has like revocation key material so it can like sign some of the stuff.
-It could be an email, it could be a telegram message, it could be an Oster message, it could be whatever.
+It could be an email, it could be a telegram message, it could be an Nostr message, it could be whatever.
 So, again, it's not as powerful, but towers are crippled anyway.
 It's like the true power is in the node side, and we are assuming that the node is not going to be there but if we find like a proper compromise with the to self delay to make it long enough so you can like come back but not too long as it is right now so if you get a non cooperative node then you have to wait for two weeks to recover your funds.
 I know that's something that has been around my mind for more than a year.